-Library time is timetabled for Wednesday.
-Children have the opportunity to choose any library book to take home and enjoy.
-Please ensure your child's library book is returned to the red box in the cloakroom by the following Tuesday.
+All children in Elephants are timetabled to go for library time on Tuesday afternoon.
+They have the opportunity to choose any library book to take home and enjoy.
+Please ensure your child's library book is returned to the red box in the cloakroom on the morning of their library day.

 At the beginning of each half term, all children will be given a homework grid.
 It is expected that everyone will complete at least ONE activity from the grid.
-Written work must be presented neatly in homework books.
-Creative work can be presented in any way of your choosing.
+Written work should be presented neatly in homework books, using pencils for writing.
+Creative work can be presented in any way of your choosing, but we would still like a record of it in your book (either by way of a photograph or drawing).
 Homework will be discussed periodically, but it will not be necessary to bring in the work until the date on the sheet.

-We will also send spellings home weekly.
-There will be six words to spell which follow a pattern (usually related to spellings of a sound learnt in phonics).
-Spellings will usually be tested on Thursday morning.
-It is expected that children will get four spellings correct; if not, they will be asked to learn them again and retested at a later date.
+We will also send spellings home weekly; these will either be a collection of tricky words or words which follow a pattern (usually related to spellings of a sound learnt in phonics).
+Spellings will usually be tested on Wednesday morning.
+It is expected that children will get three spellings correct; if not, they will be asked to learn them again and be retested at a later date.

-Alongside our daily maths sessions, Year 1 children continue to learn their times tables.
-We have tried the five times table and the two times table but will need lots more practice yet!
-We've been chanting whilst following the written multiplication number sentences:
+Alongside our daily maths sessions, Year 1 children will be beginning to learn their times tables.
+We will start with the two times table.
+This will be in the form of chanting whilst following written multiplication number sentences:

 Keep up the hard work!